Megawatt Valley: Trent Valley

 The sculpture Power in Trust by Norman Sillman, made to represent a hand made from boiler pipes and a turbine, was commissioned in 1961 for the opening of Staythorpe B Power Station.
 It remains on the site of the former coal-fired power station and has been described as a monument to the pioneers of Megawatt Valley.
 The five surviving cooling towers at the long-closed Willington Power Station were preserved from demolition due to the presence of nesting birds.
 They remain a notable landmark to travellers along the Trent and have been cited as a monument to the importance of the Trent to Megawatt Valley.

 A 1989 paper written by the Chairman of East Midlands Electricity, then on the brink of privatisation, stated that until that point British electricity generation had relied on large-scale coal plant as seen at Megawatt Valley.
 He provided a vision of the future where generation moved away from coal to cheaper means, such as gas.
-This switch began to be made in the 1990s, during the so-called Dash for Gas, and led to the closure of many coal-fired plants, including those in Megawatt Valley.
-Only Ratcliffe-on-Soar, and West Burton remain in service of the coal-fired power stations in the Megawatt Valley (as of 2020).
-These plants have flue-gas desulphurisation units which supply gypsum for plasterboard manufacture.
+This switch was made from the 1990s onwards, during the so-called Dash for Gas, and led to the closure of many coal-fired plants, including those in Megawatt Valley.
+Ratcliffe-on-Soar was the last of the coal-fired stations of Megawatt valley, closing in 2024.
+These plants had flue-gas desulphurisation units which supplied gypsum for plasterboard manufacture.
 The pulverised fly ash (PFA) generated by the power stations was, until the 1980s, used to fill the majority of sand and gravel workings in the Trent Valley.
-This practice reduced following the wider use of in manufacture and the closure of Megawatt Valley power stations.
+This practice reduced following the wider use of fly ash in manufacture and the closure of Megawatt Valley power stations.
+The grid connections available at some disused power station sites in the Megawatt Valley have made them attractive as locations for solar farms and battery energy storage systems.

-There remains a concern amongst some residents that the old coal power stations will be replaced by other forms of generation such as wind turbines and that Megawatt Valley will continue to be viewed as a place where visual intrusion by energy assets is acceptable.